Syonet/model/README.md

 ### `.save( data )`
 Save an element or collection and return a promise for it.
 Triggers a `POST` request and saves the result to the PouchDB cache.

+If the request fails with HTTP code `0`, then this request will be stored to be triggered when the user/server is back online.

 Example:

 ```javascript